Chas McCormick Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Rays pitching staff ranks eighth in the league.
+- The 9.2 strikeouts per nine innings compiled by the Rays pitching staff ranks eighth in MLB.

-- The Rays give up the third-fewest home runs in baseball (109 total, one per game).
+- The Rays surrender the seventh-fewest home runs in baseball (114 total, 1.1 per game).

+- The Rays are sending Littell (0-2) to make his fourth start of the season.
+He is 0-2 with a 5.11 ERA and 26 strikeouts through 24 2/3 innings pitched.

-- In his last time out on Sunday, the right-hander threw five innings against the Baltimore Orioles, giving up three earned runs while surrendering five hits.
+- In his last time out -- out of the bullpen on Sunday -- the righty tossed two scoreless innings against the Baltimore Orioles while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.